Intercisa/Java/README.md

 ## LeetCode
 My solutions for the 30 day coding challenge.
-And other challenges form the site.
+And off course other challenges form the site.
 Practice, Practice, Practice!

 ## Hackerrank
 My solutions for the 30 day coding challenge.
-And other challenges form the site.
+And off course other challenges form the site.
 Practice, Practice, Practice!